 Consequently, your body generally reacts more intensely to negative stimuli than to equally strong positive ones.
 For example, intense pain can be produced all over the body, but intense pleasure comes only (for most people) from stimulating a few specific regions.

-Negative stimuli produce more neural activity than do equally intense (e.g., loud, bright) positive ones.
+In your brain, negative stimuli produce more neural activity than do equally intense (e.g., loud, bright) positive ones.
 They are also perceived more easily and quickly.
-For example, people in studies can identify angry faces faster than happy ones; even if they are shown these images so quickly (just a tenth of a second or so) that they cannot have any conscious recognition of them, the ancient fight-or-flight limbic system of the brain will still get activated by the angry faces.
+For example, people in studies can identify angry faces faster than happy ones.
+Even if they are shown these images so quickly (just a tenth of a second or so) that they cannot have any conscious recognition of them, the ancient fight-or-flight machinery system of the brain will still get activated by the angry faces.

 In effect, the brain is like Velcro for negative experiences but Teflon for positive ones.
 That’s why researchers have found that animals, including humans, generally learn faster from pain (alas) than pleasure.

-That learning from your childhood and adulthood – both what you experienced yourself and saw others experiencing around you – is locked and loaded in your head today, ready for immediate activation, whether by a frown across a dinner table or by TV images of a car-bombing 10,000 miles away.
+That learning from your childhood and adulthood – both what you experienced yourself and saw others experiencing around you – is locked and loaded in your head today, ready for immediate activation, whether by a frown across a dinner table or by a demagogue on TV.

 What to Do?

-To keep our ancestors alive, Mother Nature evolved a brain that routinely tricked them into making three mistakes: overestimating threats, underestimating opportunities, and underestimating resources (for dealing with threats and fulfilling opportunities).
+To keep our ancestors alive, Mother Nature evolved a brain that tends to make three mistakes: overestimating threats, underestimating opportunities, and underestimating resources (for dealing with threats and fulfilling opportunities).
 This is a great way to pass on gene copies, but a lousy way to promote quality of life.